ciubotaru/share-on-diaspora/trunk/readme.txt

 = My pod is not in the list.
 How can I add it? =
 I would suggest that you let me know the pod URL, so that I can add it and update everybody's list.
-Of course, you can do it yourself by editing the `pod_list_all.php' in your plugin's directory.
-Watch out for commas and quotes!
+Of course, you can do it yourself by adding a line to `pod_list_all.txt' in your plugin's directory.

 == Screenshots ==
 1. The "Share on D*" button under the default "Hello World"